Rising Scholars Program

 The program seeks to recruit exceptional early-career scholars committed to building a diverse intellectual community and promoting an inclusive scholarly environment.
 Selected candidates will enhance the diversity and excellence of UVA Engineering through their research, educational efforts and service.

-View the job posting on Interfolio.
+View the application on Interfolio.
+Review of applications is ongoing.

 There are multiple components of the program:

-• The program seeks to recruit exceptional early-career scholars committed to building a diverse intellectual community and promoting an inclusive scholarly environment.
+- The program seeks to recruit exceptional early-career scholars committed to building a diverse intellectual community and promoting an inclusive scholarly environment.
 Selected candidates will enhance the diversity and excellence of UVA Engineering through their research, educational efforts and service.

-• UVA Engineering will fund a postdoc position at an institution best suited to develop the scholarship of the candidate for up to two years.
+- UVA Engineering will fund a postdoc position at an institution best suited to develop the scholarship of the candidate for up to two years.
 During this time, participants in the Rising Scholars Program will participate in multidimensional professional development, including opportunities to develop research skills, participate in mentoring and networking, and build collaborative professional relationships.
 The Rising Scholars Program is designed to create a seamless transition into a faculty position with high productivity immediately.

-• Upon completion of the postdoc position, the candidate will join UVA Engineering as a tenure-track assistant professor in their home department.
+- Upon completion of the postdoc position, the candidate will join UVA Engineering as a tenure-track assistant professor in their home department.

 Requirements: